ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### Error Handling {#kdc-if-errors}

 Upon receiving a request from a Client, the KDC MUST check that it is storing a valid access token from that Client.
-In case the KDC does not store any such valid access token, the KDC MUST respond to the Client with a 4.01 (Unauthorized) error message.
+If this is not the case, the KDC MUST reply with a 4.01 (Unauthorized) error response.

+Unless the request targets the /ace-group resource, the KDC MUST check that it is storing a valid access token from that Client such that:

+* The access token includes a scope entry related to the group name GROUPNAME associated to targeted resource; and

+* The set of roles specified in that scope entry allows the Client to perform the requested operation on the targeted resource (REQ10).

-Unless the request targets the /ace-group resource, the KDC MUST especially check that it is storing a valid access token from that Client for the group with name GROUPNAME associated to the endpoint.
-In case the KDC stores a valid access token but this does not allow the Client to access the group associated to the endpoint, the KDC MUST respond to the Client with a 4.03 (Forbidden) error message.
+In case the KDC stores a valid access token but the verifications above fail, the KDC MUST reply to the Client with a 4.03 (Forbidden) error response.
+This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of I-D.ietf-ace-oauth-authz}}, in which case the content format MUST be set to application/ace+cbor.

+If the request is not formatted correctly (e.g., required fields are not present or are not encoded as expected), the handler MUST reply with a 4.00 (Bad Request) error response.

 Some error responses from the KDC can have Content-Format set to application/ace-groupcomm+cbor.
 In such a case, the paylod of the response MUST be a CBOR map, which includes the following fields.